zhihanyue/ts2vec/README.md

 # TS2Vec

-This repository contains the official implementation for the paper "Learning Timestamp-Level Representations for Time Series with Hierarchical Contrastive Loss".
+This repository contains the official implementation for the paper "**Learning Timestamp-Level Representations for Time Series with Hierarchical Contrastive Loss**".

 ## Requirements